paulcli/easycode_assets/README.md

 - What happens to my data?

     We never store your code.
 We use OpenAI to process the data.
+Your data is **not being used** for training other AI models.
 See OpenAI’s [Privacy Policy](https://openai.com/privacy/).

 ## Contact